Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/README.md

 ## Hugging Face API Integration

-The AI Suite now includes integration with Hugging Face's Inference API, which allows you to use powerful diffusion models for image generation without downloading large model files locally.
+The AI Suite includes integration with Hugging Face's Inference API, which allows you to use powerful diffusion models for image generation without downloading large model files locally.
 This is implemented in both the Interior Design Style Transformer and Music Generator modules.

 ### Features

 - **Text-to-Image Generation**: Create high-quality images from text descriptions using state-of-the-art models like Stable Diffusion XL.
 - **Image-to-Image Transformation**: Transform existing images based on text prompts, particularly useful for the Interior Design module.
-- **Fallback Mechanism**: If the Hugging Face API is not available or fails, the system gracefully falls back to the original mock implementations.
+- **Fallback Mechanism**: If the Hugging Face API is not available or fails, the system gracefully falls back to local processing.

 ### Setup